kitspace/kitspace-v2/README.md

 ## Running Integration Tests

-1. Make sure the frontend is being served at [http://kitspace.test:3000](http://kitspace.test:3000); by following the `Set Up` steps.
+1. Make sure the frontend is being served at [http://kitspace.test:3000](http://kitspace.test:3000); by following the "Set Up" steps.
 You can use one of the following options.

 ### Run the tests in a docker container